Random Terrain

 Subterranea (Imagic)

 I don't like this game as much as I did in the 1980s.
 I used to love it.
 I think I have been spoiled by the side-scrolling shooters I played on more advanced systems over the years.
-I also don't like learning 'dance moves' so I dislike the Electro-Gates.
+I also don't like learning 'dance steps,' so I dislike the Electro-Gates.

 Tennis (Activision)

 The best tennis game ever made for the Atari 2600.
+It's better than some tennis games made for later consoles.

 Yars' Revenge (Atari)